TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects(cobject)/Text/Index.rst

    Description
          stdWrap properties are additionally available on the very rootlevel of the object.
-This is non-standard.

-         **Note:** These properties are deprecated.
-Use the property ".stdWrap" instead!
+This is non-standard!
+You should use these stdWrap properties consistently to those of the other cObjects by accessing them through the property "stdWrap".

    Default